Persistent Postural Perceptual Dizziness and cervical spine instability

 - We should point out here that the goal of our treatments with regenerative medicine injections of dextrose and possibly blood platelets taken from the patient is the same.
 Putting the cervical spine back where it belongs.
 We may use intermittent traction and/or cervical collars.
 However, our treatments differ significantly as we seek more of a curative effect in a short window of treatments and not prolonged care.

-- In chiropractic manipulation and physical therapy, there is an expectation the chiropractic will manipulate the cervical spine back into place and that physical therapy will strengthen the muscles of the cervical neck region to provide support.
+- In chiropractic manipulation and physical therapy, there is an expectation that chiropractic will manipulate the cervical spine back into place and that physical therapy will strengthen the muscles of the cervical neck region to provide support.

 - These treatments typically do not provide a long-term answer as we will see below because they must rely on strong cervical ligaments.